 Since the late 1990s, I have pioneered and been part of the development of very interdisciplinary gender research (2005 I defended the first Gender Studies dissertation in Sweden, on genetics and science in culture) and diverse feminist posthumanities, such as techno-, bio-, oceanic-, citizen- and environmental humanities.
 In 2008 I founded The Posthumanities Hub, and 2013 I founded the Swedish-international research program in environmental humanities, The Seed Box.
 I teach research practices across the arts and sciences, Gender and Sustainability, cultural studies of science and technology, feminist theory and environmental humanities.

-My research group, The Posthumanities Hub, has been a lively feminist platform for PhD-training and postdoctoral careers, for various research projects, international networks, art and communication, guest researchers, natural and cultural scientists who meet in creativity and curiosity across university, national and disciplinary boundaries.
-In various projects at The Posthumanities Hub, we create meetings for art, science, theory and society based on very interdisciplinary humanities of curiosity, creativity and critique.
+My multi-university research group, The Posthumanities Hub, has been a lively feminist platform for PhD-training and postdoctoral careers, for various research projects, international networks, art and communication, guest researchers, natural and cultural scientists who meet across university, national and disciplinary boundaries.
+At The Posthumanities Hub, we create meetings for art, science, theory and society based on very interdisciplinary humanities of curiosity, creativity and critique.